Gophers men's basketball bounces back with 68-60 victory over Central Michigan

 How the Gophers men's basketball team responded after its first loss this season was an early sign of how Ben Johnson's players handle adversity.

-The Gavitt Games loss earlier in the week at home snapped a 16-game nonconference home win streak, but the Gophers bounced back with a 68-60 win Thursday night against Central Michigan at Williams Arena.
+The Gavitt Games loss earlier in the week snapped a 16-game nonconference home winning streak, but the Gophers bounced back with a 68-60 win Thursday night against Central Michigan at Williams Arena.

 Johnson easily could've had a kneejerk reaction and changed his starters after Monday's 69-53 loss against DePaul at the Barn, but he stuck with the same lineup for the fourth straight game.